blobfysh/gatsby-lootcord-web/content/faq/index.md

 Scrap is the dedicated currency for all the gambling commands.
 You can get it by buying it: `t-buy scrap <amount>`

 Scrap is also used to purchase unique items from Outpost, you can check what you can purchase on the homepage of the `shop`.

+## Can I spawn items?

+If you are a server moderator, you can enable server-side economy mode.
+With this mode enabled, all player data will be isolated to your server and you will be able to spawn items.
+[Read more](/guides/server-side-economies)